Two day tour of the heart of Halland

 Hörsåsens Plantskola, Fastarp 9, 432 77 Tvååker

-We now find ourselves in the heart of Halland, more specifically in Källdalens Gardens, which is today's second destination.
+We now find ourselves in the heart of Halland, more specifically in Källdalens Gardens, which is today's first destination.
 The place buzzes with activity and biodiversity and organic farming fans will feel they have come to the right place.
 The garden is surrounded by beech forests in a beautiful cultural landscape.
 Fortunately, we have plenty of time to spend here because there is so much to see and enjoy.
 We visit the nursery, the herb garden, the greenhouses and finally the forest garden.
 The latter is a peaceful spot to rest for a while, and the way it is designed invites you to sit and just be.
 We get out our picnic.
 Anyone who doesn’t have their own food can buy light refreshments from the farm shop, as well as vegetables and flowers, which we are obviously tempted by.
 Relaxed and happy, we’re ready to move on.

 Herb pots in Källdalens Gardens.